WHEN THE FIRST DOMINO FALLS

 Teach us to build our faith long before pressure arrives.

-Help us anchor our lives in You so that when circumstances move, our peace remains.
+so that when circumstances move, our peace remains.

 Let our first response always be trust.